 Before you scoff and automatically assume that my “act” of resistance is way too personal, I will tell you this: Ever since November 8th, 2016, the spectrum of social justice and social responsibility has shifted greatly.

-On one end, there were people who understood systematic oppressions and all the -isms you can toss their way: The bleeding hearts, but they truly do believe in the betterment of society.
+On one end, there were people who understood systematic oppression and all the -isms you can toss their way: the bleeding hearts.
+But they truly do believe in the betterment of society.
 They place nice, and are willing to listen, but it stops there.

 On the other end we have our radical and/or militant activists and progression-seekers.
 They’re all action.
 They’ve taken social rhetoric and expressed it physically, angrily, screaming “We Want it and We Want it Now!”

 All are valid and important in the movement.

 I stayed in the middle.

 I got comfortable educating the masses (along with receiving education myself) in a more passive way through writing, panels, and conversations.
 Although some of these conversations became heated or did not end in mutual understanding, I still stayed approachable with my knowledge despite my confrontational nature.

 More Radical Reads: Why a Vote for Donald Trump is a Vote for Body Terrorism